naveensingh1212/react-mini-projects/readme.md

 # React Mini Projects

 Welcome to the **React Mini Projects** repository! 🚀 This repository contains a collection of small yet powerful projects built using React.
-Each project is designed to improve your React skills and provide practical use cases for various concepts in frontend development.
+Each project is designed to improve  React skills and provide practical use cases for various concepts in frontend development.

 ## 📌 Features
 - Multiple mini-projects using **React.js**